cancan233/DOPE-Autoencoder/dope/README.md

 ## Requirements

-* python 3.6
-* tensorflow 2.x

-> 🚧 The biomed data is not indexed by uuid, which is index by number 0 instead.
-The uuid column is at the end of the data table.
+> 🚧 The patients in biomed-clinical data is represented by bcr_patient_uuid
 >
-> 🚧 The omics data and the merged data is indexed by barcode.
+> 🚧 The patients in multi-omics data is represented by bcr_sample_barcode

 ## Usage